aarlin/alexa-watch-butler/README.md

 Commands
 --------------------

-You can take a look at the ``models/en-US.json`` file for the intents.
+You can take a look at the [models/en-US.json](https://github.com/aarlin/tinder-voice/blob/master/models/en-US.json) for the full list of intents.
 Here is a concise table of all the commands.

 | Command                                                | Description                                                  |